Beauty and the Beast Girl

 Beauty and the Beast Girl (ぼっち怪物と盲目少女, Bocchi Kaibutsu to Moumoku Shoujo) is a Japanese yuri manga series written and illustrated by Neji.
 The series follows the relationship between Heath, a troubled monster, and Lily, a blind girl who is unaware Heath is a monster.
 Beauty and the Beast Girl was first self-published on Neji's Pixiv account starting November 21, 2016 and collected into a bound volume by Ichijinsha in 2017.
 It was licensed for an English-language release by Seven Seas Entertainment in 2018.

 Synopsis

-When a troubled monster, Heath, living an isolated life in the forest stumbles upon a blind girl, Lily, who doesn't run away from her, the two begin to bond.
+When a troubled monster, Heath, living an isolated life in the forest stumbles upon a blind girl, Lily, who does not run away from her, the two begin to bond.
 While Lily is happy to spend time with Heath, unaware she is a monster, Heath slowly begins to open up for the first time in her life.